robert-annies/toast/README.md

      class Banana < ActiveRecord::Base
        belongs_to :apple
        has_many :coconuts

-       scope :find_some, where("number < 100")
+       scope :less_than_100, where("number < 100")

        acts_as_resource do
-         # attributes or association names
+         # exposed attributes or association names
          readables :coconuts, :apple
          writables :name, :number

-         # class methods of Banana returning an Array of Banana records
+         # exposed class methods of Banana returning an Array of Banana records
-         collections :find_some, :all
+         collections :less_than_100, :all
        end
      end